amclees/hyena/README.md

 token and id (If you don't have them, request them at [Discord's website](https://discordapp.com/developers/applications/me)).

-5. Run hyena using the following command:
+5. Run Hyena using the following command:
 ```
 $ ruby main.rb
 ```

-If you would like to run hyena 24/7, look into a VPS ([Digital Ocean](https://www.digitalocean.com/) offers a $5/month plan).
+If you would like to run Hyena 24/7, look into a VPS ([Digital Ocean](https://www.digitalocean.com/) offers a $5/month plan).

 ## Features
 ### Dice